 By developing a culture of diversity and inclusion, we explore new perspectives and create a working environment where each of our employees can fully discover their knowledge, skills, and talents.
 Today, we offer equal opportunities at work and with our human resources to all employees in 6 different countries; our approach in these areas is based on diversity and inclusiveness.
-We continue to improve the opportunities we offer to our female employees and organize awareness-raising activities so that all our employees and stakeholders embrace gender equality.
+We continue to improve the opportunities we offer to our female employees and organize awarenessraising activities so that all our employees and stakeholders embrace gender equality.
 Guided by our Equity, Diversity, and Inclusion Policy, we provide equality to all our employees, from recruitment to all human resources procedures, including training, salary, careers, and financial opportunities.
 As a signatory of the United Nations Global Compact and the Women's Empowerment Principles (WEPs), we are committed to providing a fair, equitable, and respectful working environment.
-In addition to holding the Equal Opportunity Model Certificate, which was developed under the leadership of KAGIDER with technical support from the World Bank, we became the first Company in the fast-moving consumer products sector in Türkiye to receive the Equality for Women at Work Certificate issued by the Sustainability Academy in cooperation with Intertek.
+In addition to holding the Equal Opportunity Model Certificate, which was developed under the leadership of KAGIDER with technical support from the World Bank, we became the first Company in the fastmoving consumer products sector in Türkiye to receive the Equality for Women at Work Certificate issued by the Sustainability Academy in cooperation with Intertek.

-We also develop structured projects on gender equality, which is one of our focus topics in the field of Equality, Diversity & Inclusion, and we monitor performance with qualified metrics.
+We also develop structured projects on gender equality, which is one of our focus topics in the field of Equality, Diversity \mathcal{E} Inclusion, and we

+We provide training in many different fields to contribute to our employees developing their competencies. monitor performance with qualified metrics.
 In this context, we measured the compensation rate between genders according to the compensation policy for the first time in 2022.
 As Anadolu Efes, we are proud to certify that there is no pay difference between genders by obtaining an independent assurance opinion for the Gender Pay Ratio by Compensation Policy in all our operations except for Russia and Ukraine.
 We are also the first company in our industry to receive independent assurance within the scope of this metric.
 We consider other essential metrics in this area are the proportion of women in STEM and income-generating roles.
 We started to measure these rates in 2021 for the first time and, we track these rates in 2022.